 If you’re constantly anxious or worried I might suggest that’s because you’re focusing too much on what appears to be good, instead of what is best in your life.
 (I know because I often worry about so many things!)

 When we feel that way let’s remind ourselves of Mary in the story.
 She didn’t have a care in the world except not missing a word that Jesus spoke.
-She knew that nothing could be more important in that moment.
+She knew that nothing could be more important at that moment.

 Let’s learn to be more like Martha in our expression of love by serving others.
 But let’s also strive to be more like Mary in making sure our heart is in the right place and by spending time at Jesus’ feet.